 When it comes to making changes to your smile, you have many options.
-Whether you have crooked teeth, teeth that are discolored, or other cosmetic dental concerns, dental veneers may be an effective way to achieve a whiter, more beautiful smile.
+Whether you have crooked teeth, teeth that are discolored, or other cosmetic dental concerns, you can benefit from dental veneers.
+Porcelain veneers in our Philadelphia, PA office can effectively achieve a whiter, more beautiful smile.

-Our dental care team uses dental veneers for subtle changes as well as dramatic transformations.
-Depending on your specific needs and goals, Dr. Conover or Dr. Doray may use porcelain veneers, minimal-prep veneers, such as Lumineers, or composite resin veneers to cover the front of your teeth, giving you a whole new smile.
+Our dental care team uses dental veneers for subtle changes and dramatic transformations.
+Depending on your specific needs and goals, Dr. Derek Conover and Dr. Pamela Doray may recommend porcelain or composite resin veneers.
+These treatments can cover the front of your teeth and give you a whole new smile.

-Our dental care team will meet with you to evaluate your smile, discuss your cosmetic goals and create a personalized treatment plan to meet your needs.
-While most patients are candidates for porcelain veneers, Dr. Conover will recommend the most suitable treatment option to ensure the best possible result.
+Our dental care team will meet with you to evaluate your smile and discuss your cosmetic goals.
+We can create a personalized treatment plan to meet your needs.
+Your dentist will recommend the most suitable treatment to ensure the best possible result.

 Your dentist can use dental veneers to: